dylanaraps/google/README.md

 ### Goals

-I'm happy with how the clone looks and I want to now focus on making the site functional.
-Meaning when you enter a search term it loads a real google page with the results.
+~~I'm happy with how the clone looks and I want to now focus on making the site functional.
+Meaning when you enter a search term it loads a real google page with the results.~~

+My clone is now functional!